 Bottom Line

-Credit cards and charge cards run the full gamut from “no annual fee with minimal benefits” to “luxury cards with tons of perks.”
-While there are many similarities between credit cards and charge cards (those with no preset spending limits), there are some important differences.
+While there are many similarities between credit cards and charge cards (those with no preset spending limits), there are some very important differences between the two.
 Those include what happens when you carry a balance — by not paying your entire bill that month — and how your spending can affect your credit score.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.